pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 - Clear & direct methods possible: `get_wifi_status`

 ## Documentation
-The library automatically generates comprehensive API documentation in JSON format.
+The library automatically generates comprehensive, simplified API documentation in JSON format.
 This documentation is available through the `/api` endpoint and provides a complete description of all available methods, their expected parameters (required/optional), and response structures.

 ### Example Generated Documentation
 ```json